 #1 Myth: Running – the best way to lose weight

 Many runners assume that running is always better – especially when it comes to weight loss.
 But If your weight is more than 80-90 kg and you have never learned how to run professionally, then your movements will not effectively burn fat.
 Most men have no clue what running professionally is.
 Running is not innocuous activity and you should realize it.
 Remember one simple truth: If you want to lose weight, don’t sabotage your diet with this common misconception.
 Your body can not simultaneously burn fat and build muscle.
 Running long is good, but not if you overeat because of it.
-By the way, be sure to download the book “Fat Escaper” by Peter Brook.
+By the way, be sure to download the book “Fat Escaper” by Peter Brooks.
 The author was able to solve the weight loss puzzle and described it in his book.

 #2 Myth: Eat less and move more